 So for anyone similarly interested, this post provides a collection of resources on some of the core concepts used in the Strategic Update.

 A few caveats.
 First, the resources do not discuss the Strategic Update itself.
 Most were written beforehand, and many are not concerned with Australia.
 Second, most of them are open-access, but unfortunately not all (it notes which ones are paywalled).
 Third, it cannot be assumed that the authors of the Strategic Update would see all these concepts in the same way as the authors of these (mostly academic) resources.
 The Strategic Update’s authors would presumably have drawn heavily on intellectual work developed inside the Department of Defence, much of which would not be public.
 Fourth, the selection is not comprehensive, I’ve only chosen concepts that I’m familiar with.
 So there’s nothing on multi-billion dollar procurement projects, as worthy of debate as they are.

 Instead, this resource collection covers coercion, defence diplomacy or building partner capacity, the grey zone, maritime strategy, the defence industrial base, and some miscellaneous points.

-The Strategic Update has a large focus on coercion (or coercive diplomacy), often explicitly but also implicitly through its emphasis on deterrence.
+The Strategic Update has a large focus on coercion (meaning coercive diplomacy or coercive statecraft), often explicitly but also implicitly through its emphasis on deterrence.

 The Texas National Security Review recently published a valuable primer on the concept of coercion, in terms of statecraft, drawing on Thomas Schelling’s work that treats deterrence and compellence as the two defining sides of coercion: